-The more we can simplify the 3-Step Meal-Prep Rhythm, the less stressful the whole food + healthy eating situation is.
+The more we can simplify our meal planning process, the less stressful the whole food + healthy eating situation is.
 Meal Planning is hands-down the biggest factor in saving time, money, and sanity in the kitchen.

 Buuuuuut, busy life happens and meal planning often falls by the wayside.